Global Partners outreach

 Greater Europe Missions

-The Starretts, Gateway Church members, are excited to begin a new season in their lives, serving at Black Forest Academy in Kandern, Germany.
-Beginning in the fall of 2022, they will be Dorm Parents for 16-20 high school boys.
-Students at BFA come from missionary families who are working in over 40 countries to advance the Gospel.
+In 2021, the Starretts, Gateway Church members, began a new season in their lives, serving at Black Forest Academy in Kandern, Germany.
+As Dorm Parents, they are thriving as they pour into the 18 high school boys in their dorm.
+The students at BFA come from missionary families who are working in over 40 countries to advance the Gospel.
+Having their children at BFA allows the parents to continue serving in countries where local schools don’t meet the needs of their students.
 God has prepared Jay & Marnie for these responsibilities through the years as they have served in various ministries in their churches and community.
-Jay & Marnie have committed to serve from three to five years at BFA.

 • Rashid & Alika Kadirov